cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-531.
+This unofficial version has been derived from the latest official Testing release T1.4-531 and from the latest official master branch.

 This version includes some features not (yet) available in the Open Rails testing official version, that is: